Project Timeline

 Professional Development

-A majority of interviewees and survey respondents indicated that they don't often know what to do while they wait to hear back.
-Several users emphasized a desire for more professional resources to improve their application materials.
+Participants also emphasized that they don't know what to do while they wait to hear back.
+Users expressed a clear desire for more professional resources in the meantime.

 "Applying feels like sending my [information] into a black hole."